Incident DetailsCause of Death:

 Trooper Cory Elson was shot and killed after making a traffic stop in the rear of an auto parts store in Decatur.

-The 38-year-old suspect was able to flee the scene but was captured the next day.
-In July 2000, he was sentenced to life in prison without parole plus 20 years for operating a machine gun after entering a plea agreement to be spared the death penalty.
+The 38-year-old suspect fled the scene but was captured the next day.
+In a death penalty case, he was later convicted of murder and sentenced to life in prison without parole, plus 20 years for operating a machine gun.

 Trooper Elson, from Fort Wayne, had recently graduated from the academy and was assigned to the Fort Wayne post.
 He was survived by his wife, sister and parents.

 Trooper Elson was the second of three troopers within 11 months to be killed in the line of duty from the 56th ISP Recruit Academy, which graduated in December 1998.
 He was a roommate of Trooper Richard Gaston who was killed in the line of duty on March 4, 1999.